Access from Python, R, MATLAB, etc.¶

 Cluster validity measures are implemented in the R version of the genieclust package.

-Algorithms implemented in R can be called from within Python using, for example, the rpy2 package.
+R code can be called in Python using, for example, the rpy2 package.

 Note